Alergology

-Home > Alergology
+Home > Allergology

 Asthma and allergies can affect anyone, regardless of age, gender, race or socioeconomic factors.
 While it’s true that asthma and allergies are more common in children, they can occur for the first time at any age.
 Sometimes allergy symptoms start in childhood, disappear for many years and then start up again during adult life.
 Some allergy problems – such as a mild case of hay fever – may not need any treatment.
 Sometimes your allergies can be controlled with the occasional use of an over-the-counter medication.
 However, some allergies can interfere with your day-to-day activities or decrease your quality of life.
 Allergies can even be life-threatening.
 Our allergist is specially trained to identify allergy and asthma triggers, and help people treat or prevent their allergy problems.